FTCapstone/FTCapstone.github.io/README.md

                             <li> Read SMCI FY 2024 Q1 Earnings Call transcript.
 Is there any part you consider the executives may obfuscate the information?
 Please explain why. </li>
                             <li> Read SBUX FY 2024 Q2 Earnings Call transcript.
 Is there any part you consider the executives may obfuscate the information?
 Please explain why. </li>
                             <li> Based on the findings in Paper #8, please write prompt(s) use an LLM at your choice to analyze the above three earning call transcripts. </li>
                             <li> Using the outcome above, please compare the stock price movements in the following quarter.
 Based on your findings, will you incorporate the evasive information into your investment strategy?
 Please explain. </li>
                         </ol>

-                        <h3 id="week8">Week 8: Evasive Detection</h3>
+                        <h3 id="week8">Week 8: Portfolio Optimization</h3>
                         <p> Let's practice some basic portfolio optimization!
 Here are the exerices for Week 8: </p>
                         <ol>
                             <li> Please describe Efficient Market Hypothesis (EMH) with no more than 5 sentences. </li>